 If the database and transaction log files do not already exist, they must be created before data can be restored to them.
 The database and transaction log files are created and the file contents initialized to zero.
 Separate worker threads create and initialize the files in parallel.
 The database and transaction log files are sorted by disk device, and a separate worker thread is assigned to each disk device.
 Because creating and initializing files requires very high throughput, spreading the files evenly across the available logical drives yields the highest performance.

 Instant File Initialization

-Instant file initialization is available only on Microsoft Windows XP or Windows Server 2003 systems.
+Instant file initialization is available only on Microsoft Windows XP, Windows Server 2003, or later systems.

 To use instant file initialization, you must run the MSSQLSERVER service account under a Windows account and assign the Windows SE_MANAGE_VOLUME_NAME special privilege to that Windows account.
 This privilege is assigned to the Windows Administrators group by default.
 If you have system administrator rights, you can assign this privilege by adding the Windows account to the Perform Volume Maintenance Tasks security policy.
 For more information about assigning user rights, see the Windows documentation.

 Several variables affect tape backup device performance and allow SQL Server backup and restore performance operations to roughly scale linearly as more tape devices are added:

 Number of tape devices that share a small computer system interface (SCSI) bus.

 The software data block size is computed for optimal performance by SQL Server and should not be altered.
 The maximum BLOCKSIZE is 64 KB.

 Many high-speed tape drives perform better if they have a dedicated SCSI bus for each tape drive used.
 Drives whose native transfer rate exceeds 50 percent of the SCSI bus speed must be on a dedicated SCSI bus to avoid loss in performance.
 For more information about settings that affect tape drive performance, see the tape drive vendor's documentation.